-IAMS, along with other CGE models, were also criticized for not taking macro-data of climatic variables, where these models were built on a set of growth functions and damage equations.
+IAMS along with other CGE models were also criticized

+for not taking into account macro-data of climatic variables where these models were built on a set of growth functions and damage equations.
 As a result, they underestimated the welfare loss of the global economy.
-Moreover, in most of the studies, economic costs were calculated based on an estimate of a 3-degree Celsius increase, whereas they might exceed that threshold.
-Therefore, recent models prefer methods that are based on macro-data, which are more realistic for displaying the causal relationship among the variables (Tol, 2009).
+Moreover, in most of the studies, economic costs were calculated based on an estimate of a 3-degree Celsius increase whereas it might exceed that threshold.
+Therefore, recent models prefer methods that are based on macro-data which are more realistic for displaying the causal relationship among the variables (Tol, 2010).